openbmc/docs/designs/platform-init.md

 platform_init.cpp platform1/init.cpp platform2/init.cpp

+Functionality of the platform binary may be expanded through cli subcommands.

+A subcommand may be added if it checks following criteria:

+1. The subcommand executes a common platform functionality that solves a problem as described above
+2. The subcommand requires similar project and code structure.
+Creating a separate repository would duplicate a lot of what this repository already provides.
+3. The subcommand is designed to be common code
+4. The subcommand is designed to expect a single function specific to the platform.

+Having these subcommand requirements should help to maintain a uniform software architecture and allow for future enhancements to the build process.

+Platform hardware initialization is executed through the init subcommand.

-Initially a cli argument will be used to compile the appropriate paths for a given platform.
+Initially a cli argument will be used to determine the correct platform function at runtime.

 At some point in the future, some level of detection _may_ be added that allows detecting platforms at runtime.
 Design for that is to be determined based on future requirements.

-Guard rails will need to evolve over time, but initially this repository will not interact with DBus or the OpenBMC model.
-As defined (at this time) it is purely for initial bringup of hardware.
+Further guard rails will need to evolve over time.

 ## Alternatives Considered